ketgo/py-abac/docs/source/components/pdp.rst

 ===

 This component is the :ref:`policy decision point <abac_pdp>`, instantiated through the :class:`PDP` class.
-It is the main entry point of py-abac for evaluating policies.
+It is the main entry point of Py-ABAC for evaluating policies.
 At a minimum, a :ref:`Storage <components_storage>` object is required to create a :class:`PDP` object.
 It has one method, :code:`is_allowed`, which when passed a :class:`AccessRequest` object, gives you a boolean answer: is access allowed or not?